edgeguide/expect/README.md

 ### nullCode

-Same as `errorCode`, changes the returned error if it was a null error
+Similar to `errorCode`, this option changes the returned error if it was a null error.

+### conditionErrorCode

+Similar to `errorCode` and `nullCode`, this option changes the returned error if it was a condition error.

 ### convert